 The submitting author should have sent each living coauthor a draft copy of the manuscript and have obtained the coauthors’ assent to coauthorship of it.
 Authors are responsible for obtaining all permissions for use of figures from other publishers and should supply these releases at the time the accepted manuscript is forwarded for production.
 Authors are also responsible for obtaining permission from individuals whose images are included in photographs.
 Please note that ASA, CSSA, and SSSA reserve the right to publish and republish any images you submit with a manuscript.

 Material.
 Supplemental material should be formatted with a cover sheet listing authors and manuscript title, and the number of pages, figures, and tables.
 Pages must be numbered consecutively, starting with S1.
-Tables and figures should be numbered Supplemental Table or Supplemental Fig. S1, S2, etc. The managing editor may limit the quantity of supplemental material posted to avoid exceeding the per-issue limit of 50 MB.
+Tables and figures should be numbered Supplemental Table or Supplemental Fig. S1, S2, etc. The managing editor may limit the quantity of supplemental material posted.

 File Types.
 The supplement should consist of a single PDF or MS Word file (rather than a series of files with individual images or structures).
 Other file types, such as Quick Time or Excel, may be allowed.
 Contact the managing editor with questions about file types.
 The following are not allowed: executables (.exe) of any kind, java script, TeX, or PowerPoint.